bfk/git-register/docs/proposal.md

 * The need to charge for access to a public register would require additional controls at the index layer.
 The core register file format could still be used in this case, but any git-based repository would need to be private rather than public, and an additional software service would need to be developed to handle the payments and permission workflow.

 ## One more thing

-I should also note that I don’t wish in any way to disparage the existing work of the registers build teams — the decisions that have been made up to this point were necessary in order for us to work with real data and to learn about what real users needed.
-The software has also supported the development of a business process around register design and custodianship which will be invaluable in getting our ideas and platforms widely used by government.
+I’d also like to note that the software developed thus far has supported not only a data model but the development of a business process around register design and custodianship which will be invaluable in getting our ideas and platforms widely used by government.
 Understanding the technical decisions around inspectable logs and versioning has helped to drive our understanding of our security needs, and the development of the external representation, in particular, has pointed us toward what is needed within the index service layer.

 This is all valuable design and learning, developed collaboratively with users, and is clearly worth the investment and time put in thus far.
 This proposal for refactoring should not in any way take away from the work that has been done — I simply feel that we can now iterate based on what we have learned, and as is frequent in technology projects, our next version can be better by being simpler and more open.